2015 World Snooker Championship

-The 2015 World Snooker Championship (officially the 2015 Betfred World Snooker Championship) was a professional snooker tournament which took place from 18 April to 4 May 2015 at the Crucible Theatre in Sheffield, England.
+The 2015 World Snooker Championship (officially the 2015 Betfred World Snooker Championship) was a professional snooker tournament which took place from 19 April to 5 May 2015 at the Crucible Theatre in Sheffield, England.
 It was the 39th consecutive year that the World Snooker Championship had been held at the Crucible, and was the final ranking event of the 2014–15 snooker season.
 Sports betting company Betfred sponsored the event for the first time in three years, having previously done so from 2009 to 2012.
 The top sixteen players in the snooker world rankings were placed into the draw, and another sixteen players qualified for the event at a tournament taking place from 8 to 15 April 2015 at the Ponds Forge International Sports Centre, Sheffield.

-Mark Selby was the defending champion, having defeated Ronnie O'Sullivan in the 2014 final.
-Selby lost 9–13 in the second round to event debutant Anthony McGill, and became the 16th first-time champion unable to defend his title at the venue.
+Mark Selby was the defending champion, having defeated the defending champion Ronnie O'Sullivan in the 2014 final.
+Selby lost 11–13 in the second round to event debutant Anthony McGill, and became the 16th first-time champion unable to defend his title at the venue.
 Shaun Murphy, the 2005 winner, met Stuart Bingham in the final.
 Bingham, who was given odds of 50–1 to win the tournament by bookmakers before the start of the tournament, defeated Murphy 18–15 in the final to win the first world title of his 20-year professional career.
 Aged 38, Bingham became the oldest player to win the title since Ray Reardon in 1978.

 The tournament featured 86 century breaks, a record for the championship, beating the 83 scored in 2009.
 The highest break was 145, achieved by both Bingham and Neil Robertson.
 The event had a prize fund of £1,364,000, the winner receiving £300,000.